RosettaCommons/documentation/scripting_documentation/RosettaScripts/composite_protocols/sewing/Assembly-of-models.md

 ###Note: The individual movers on this page should be moved onto their own RosettaScripts pages.
 This page should list the movers and give the flags common to all movers.
 SEWING requirements should probably also have their own page.
 Generating de novo backbones (or Assemblys) in the SEWING framework is accomplished by a simple graph traversal.
 The nodes in this graph, called the SewGraph, are the Models extracted in [[Step 1|model-generation]] of the protocol.
 The edges are the structural matches found in [[Step 2|model-comparison-with-geometric-hashing]] of SEWING.
 Assembly of backbones is implemented within a Mover, and thus can be accessed via the [[RosettaScripts]] interface.
 There are currently several Movers implemented, each designed to accomplish different design goals.
 The base AssemblyMover has a handful of core methods which are selectively implemented or overwritten by the various sub-movers.
+##Command-line options

+The following flags apply to all SEWING movers (see below) except when noted.
+Mover-specific flags are documented on the individual Mover pages.

 ###Required flags
 ```